-- What are materials provided in the EAP coursebook used at Pharmacy Academy of Surabaya? - How are the materials provided in the coursebook organized?
+- What are materials provided in the EAP coursebook used at Akademi Farmasi Surabaya? - · How are the materials provided in the coursebook organized? - Do the materials presented in the coursebook meet the need of the pharmacy students?

-- Do the materials presented in the coursebook meet the need of the pharmacy students? - 2.
-Research Design
+2.2 Research Design and Research Object

 The research design applied in this study was descriptive research model.
-It attempts to cast light on the English coursebook used at Pharmacy Academy of Surabaya, including the subject matter, structure and capability to meet the students need.
+It attempts to cast light on the potential weakness and strength of EAP coursebook used at Akademi Farmasi Surabaya, which becomes the object of this research.
+The evaluation covers the subject matter, structure and capability to meet the students need.
 Two perspectives from both teacher and students were considered to obtain rich information about the book.